JuliaReach/ARCH2021_AFF_RE/README.md

 ```shell
 $ julia startup.jl
 ```
 to run all the benchmarks.
-Afer this command has finished, the results will be stored under the folder `result/results.csv` and the generated plots in your working directory.
+After this command has finished, the results will be stored under the folder `result/results.csv` and the generated plots in your working directory.

 **Using the Docker container.** To build the container, you need the program `docker`.